-This will return the following:
+This should return something like the following:

 The database name has been converted to varchar so the output of the query looks ok when result output is set to text mode (otherwise the database name gets padded with blank characters up to the width of the sysname datatype).